What others have said about going on an African Safari

-Going on a Safari in Uganda, spending two weeks here is like a fulfillment of the “Safari Yearnings” that have been with us for a long time.
+Going on a Safari in Uganda, spending two weeks here is like a fulfilment of the “Safari Yearnings” that have been with us for a long time.
 In my case they go back to my childhood dreams.

 Africa is one of the few places left on this planet where you can explore those dreams of your childhood and it is coming home.

 Lily Leung wrote “ Home is where the heart is and my heart is wherever I am at that moment.”

 Welcome Home to Africa, welcome to its Pearl Uganda and to Rwanda – Land of a Thousand Hills.

 Brian Jackman: “Everything in Africa bites, but the safari bug is worst of all.”